Legend of the Werewolf

-Legend of the Werewolf is a 1975 British horror film directed by Freddie Francis.
-It stars Peter Cushing, Ron Moody and Hugh Griffith.
+Legend of the Werewolf is a 1975 British horror film directed by Freddie Francis and starring Peter Cushing, Ron Moody, Hugh Griffith, Roy Castle and David Rintoul in his film debut.
+It is an uncredited adaptation of the Guy Endore novel The Werewolf of Paris, which screenwriter Anthony Hinds had previously adapted as The Curse of the Werewolf (1961).
+The film was produced by Tyburn Film Productions, a company founded by the director's son Kevin Francis.
+It was released in the United Kingdom by Fox-Rank in April 1975.

 Plot

 At midnight on Christmas Eve in the mid-19th century, somewhere in Russia, two fugitives fleeing persecution stop by the roadside for the woman to have her baby.
 The mother dies, and the father is slaughtered by wolves.
 However, the wolves protect the baby instead of killing it, and the baby grows into a wild boy.

 Years later, a trio of circus performers find the boy out in the woods, and use him as an attraction called the "Wolf Boy".
 He is named Etoile, and loses his wolfish aspects, and his public appeal, as he grows up.
 One night, Etoile changes into a wolfman under the influence of the full moon, and kills a circus member, Tiny.
 As he is dying, he accuses Etoile, who flees.

 He soon arrives in Paris, and becomes assistant to a zookeeper.
 That same day, a group of prostitutes from a nearby brothel visit to have lunch, and Etoile is smitten by the pretty Christine.
 She takes a liking to him, but keeps her job a secret.
 Later, Etoile decides to take Christine dancing, but is turned away by Madame Tellier.
 He tries to sneak in by the window, but catches Christine in the middle of entertaining a client.
 He bursts through the window in a jealous rage, and attacks the client.
 Madame Tellier stops him, and chases him away.
 Christine confronts Etoile the next morning, and in the ensuing argument, she tells him about her history as an orphan until Madame Tellier took her in.
 Etoile asks Christine to marry him, but she tells him it would not work.
 That night, Etoile changes again, and kills clients leaving the brothel.